 Fig 1.
 Standardized effect sizes, 95% confidence intervals, and distributions for self-reported attitudes, implicit attitudes, and behavioral intentions for those exposed to genuine and Deepfaked online content.
 ‘Exploratory experiments’ refers to combined effects from Experiments 1-6 while ‘Confirmatory experiment’ refers to effects from the pre-registered, high-powered confirmatory study (Experiment 7).
 Note: behavioral intentions scores for exploratory experiments were only assessed in one study.

 The above findings also generalized from one synthetic media type (video) to another (audio).
 In Experiments 4 & 6, we created a training set of the target’s voice and then fed it to a bidirectional text-to-speech (TTS) autoregressive neural network (see (21)).
 This resulted in a Deepfake of the target’s voice: a synthetic replica that sounded like the original, and which could be manipulated into saying anything.
 Participants were informed that they would listen to a recording of Chris, and were exposed to the Deepfaked voice, or a genuine recording of him emitting positive or negative self-statements.
-By synthetically cloning a person’s voice and manipulating what he ‘said’, we were able to control the viewer’s attitudes and intentions in ways that were similar to Deepfaked videos, (self-reported attitudes: δ = XX, 95% CI [XX, XX], p < .0001; implicit attitudes: δ = XX, 95% CI [XX, XX], p < .0001; behavioral intentions: δ = XX, 95% CI [XX, XX], p < .0001) (see Fig 1).
+By synthetically cloning a person’s voice and manipulating what he ‘said’, we were able to control the viewer’s attitudes and intentions in ways that were similar to Deepfaked videos (self-reported attitudes: δ = 3.21, 95% CI [2.97, 3.47], p < .0001; implicit attitudes: δ = 1.41, 95% CI [1.17, 1.65], p < .0001; behavioral intentions: δ = 3.06, 95% CI [2.68, 3.46], p < .0001) (see Fig 1).

 Taken together, our findings show that Deepfakes can be used to bias what people think and feel.
 Yet how effective they are in doing so?
 Most - including our own - contain video or audio artefacts, which represent ‘tell-tale’ signs of manipulation.
 It is possible that these artefacts undermine the effectiveness of Deepfakes relative to genuine content.
 Yet, in our studies, this was never the case, as Deepfakes were statistically non-inferior to genuine content (i.e., 91% as effective in altering self-reported attitude (95% CI [80.2, 103.3]), 97% as effective in altering implicit attitudes (95% CI [76.1, 121.1]), and 98% as effective in altering people’s intentions compared to genuine content (95% CI [81.4, 117.7]).